davidfrantz/force/docs/source/history/vdev.rst

     This also enables "cloud shadow on top of cloud" scenarios.
     Thanks to Haili Hu for reporting this issue.

+* new program force-import-modis

+higher level: new sensors MOD01 MOD02, as well as output bandset MODIS
+              new band SWIR0

 Master release: TBA

 -- No changes yet, master is in sync with develop.